Yemen's Houthis warn of stronger attacks after drone strikes on Saudi Arabia

 “These attacks confirm the terrorist Houthi militia’s rejection of all political efforts to end the crisis,” defence ministry spokesman Colonel Turki al-Malki, who also speaks for the Saudi-led coalition, said in a statement.

-The Houthis are pushing for the full lifting of a sea and air blockade on areas the group controls.
-In addition to stepping up drone and missile attacks on Saudi Arabia, they are pressing a ground offensive to seize Yemen’s gas-rich Marib region.
+The Houthis are pushing for the full lifting of the coalition’s sea and air blockade on areas the group controls.
+In addition to stepping up drone and missile attacks on Saudi Arabia, they are pressing a ground offensive to seize Yemen’s gas-rich Marib region forces loyal to the internationally-recognized, Saudi-backed government of Yemen.

-United States envoy Tim Lenderking was due to travel to the region again on Thursday to press for the ceasefire plan.
+The U.S. special envoy for Yemen, Tim Lenderking, was due to travel to the region again on Thursday to press for the ceasefire plan.
 The State Department said he would meet Houthi leaders.

 The war has killed tens of thousands of people and caused what the United Nations says is the world’s largest humanitarian crisis, with millions facing famine.